Mount Berlin: Eruption history

 Mount Berlin was active from the Pliocene into the Holocene.
 The oldest parts are found at Wedemeyer Rocks and Brandenberger Bluff and are 2.7 million years old.
 Activity then took place at Merrem Peak between 571,000 and 141,000 years ago; during this phase eruptions also occurred on the flanks of Mount Berlin.
-After 25,500 years ago it shifted to Mount Berlin proper and the volcano grew by more than 400 m.
-Over time, volcanic activity on Mount Berlin has moved in south-southeast direction.
+After 25,500 years ago activity shifted to Mount Berlin proper and the volcano grew by more than 400 m.
+Over time, volcanic activity on Mount Berlin has moved in a south-southeast direction.

-Eruptions of Berlin include both effusive eruptions, that emplaced cinder cones and lava flows, and Plinian eruptions/ intense explosive eruptions, which generated eruption columns up to 40 km high.
-Such intense eruptions would have injected tephra into the stratosphere and deposited it across the southern Pacific Ocean and the West Antarctic Ice Sheet.
+Eruptions of Berlin include both effusive eruptions, that emplaced cinder cones and lava flows, and intense explosive eruptions (Plinian eruptions) which generated eruption columns up to 40 km high.
+Such eruptions would have injected tephra into the stratosphere and deposited it across the southern Pacific Ocean and the West Antarctic Ice Sheet.
 The patterns of tephra deposition indicate that westerly winds transported tephra from Mount Berlin over Antarctica.
 During the last 100,000 years Mount Berlin has been more active than Mount Takahe, the other major source of tephra in the West Antarctic, but activity at Berlin was episodic rather than steady.
-The volcano underwent a surge in activity between 35,000/40,000 - 18,000/20,000 years ago.
-Despite their size, the eruptions at Mount Berlin did not significantly impact climate.
+The volcano underwent a surge in activity between 35,000/40,000 and 18,000/20,000 years ago.
+Despite their size, the eruptions at Mount Berlin did not significantly impact the climate.

-The eruption history of Mount Berlin is recorded in outcrops on Mount Berlin, in a blue-ice area on Mount Moulton, 30 km away, at Mount Waesche, in ice cores and in marine sediment cores from the Southern Ocean.
-A number of tephra layers found in ice cores all across Antarctica have been attributed to West Antarctic volcanoes and in particular to Mount Berlin.
+The eruption history of Mount Berlin is recorded in outcrops on the volcano, in a blue-ice area on Mount Moulton, 30 km away, at Mount Waesche, in ice cores and in marine sediment cores from the Southern Ocean.
+Several tephra layers found in ice cores all across Antarctica have been attributed to West Antarctic volcanoes and in particular to Mount Berlin.
 Tephras deposited by this volcano have been used to date ice cores, establishing that ice at Mount Moulton is at least 492,000 years old and thus the oldest ice of West Antarctica.
-So-called "megadust" layers in ice cores have also been linked to Mount Berlin and other volcanoes in Antarctica.
+Dusty layers in ice cores have also been linked to Mount Berlin and other volcanoes in Antarctica.